 Live2Create Leadership Academy

 Not a Class.
 A Culture.

 Leadership Circle (Thursday afternoons).
 The weekly space where faith intersects directly with what students are experiencing — in their projects, their relationships, and their questions about who they're becoming.
+These conversations are some of the most important of the week.

+Live2Create Leadership Academy